hrishiky/hrishiky.github.io/README.md

 ㅤㅤ•ㅤcurrentry contains some small projects / games

+ㅤㅤ•ㅤplease star if you like the site or stole stuff from it

-ㅤㅤ•ㅤI will be updating it frequently
+*Note: I will be updating this site frequently*